domichal/GameSH-Theme-Greey/README.md

 ---
-You may also want to check out my GameShell launcher [mod](https://github.com/domichal/mylauncher).
+You may also like my GameShell launcher [mod](https://github.com/domichal/mylauncher).